 What is Permafund?

 Permafund provides seed grants of up to $2000 to support permaculture projects in Australia and overseas.
 We accept applications for small grants which are assessed on need; alignment with permaculture principles and ethics, and project sustainability.

-A volunteer run committee comprised of experienced permaculture practitioners and international aid experts assess and allocate the grant amounts.
+A volunteer-run committee comprised of experienced permaculture practitioners and international aid experts assess and allocates the grant amounts.
 Permafund has a Child Protection policy and evaluation requirements that all grant recipients must comply with.

 How have previous grants been used?

 Permafund has been providing small grants to community groups since 2008.
-In 2018, grants were provided to:
+View the 2020-21 grant recipients